ligreman/king/README.md

 King for Kong is an Angular web application without a backend.
 This is a limitation when you want to have configuration parameters persisted among sessions.
-To cover part of this feature you can have a JSON config file served by an application server (apache, nginx... maybe the same that is serving King) as a static file.
-Then you can set in King the "Config File Url" parameter to point to that config file, and King will load it on start.
+To cover part of this feature you can have a JSON config file served by an application server (apache, nginx... maybe the same server serving King) as a static file.
+Then you can set in King the url to access this configuration file, and King will load it on start.

 Steps to set this up: